N (New York City Subway service): 2011–present

 In January 2017, the MTA revealed plans to rehabilitate the tunnel structure above the BMT Fourth Avenue Line's express tracks between 36th Street and 59th Street.
-As a result, from July 30, 2018 to July 29, 2019, N trains ran local along that section at all times.
-Between October 21, 2019 and May 4, 2020, N trains terminated at 86th Street so work could be completed to protect Coney Island Yard from flooding.
+As a result, from July 30, 2018, to July 29, 2019, N trains ran local along that section at all times.
+Between October 21, 2019, and May 4, 2020, N trains terminated at 86th Street so work could be completed to protect Coney Island Yard from flooding.
 An out-of-system transfer was available between the N at 86th Street and the F at Avenue X station.

 The N began running local in Manhattan in March 2020 after the W was temporarily suspended due to the COVID-19 pandemic; regular N and W service was restored in June.
 In May 2020, the N began operating local along Fourth Avenue on most weekends to provide a transfer to the F at Fourth Avenue–Ninth Street, since the F was suspended south of Church Avenue due to construction on the IND Culver Line.
-In 2021, the northbound trips to 96th Street-Second Avenue were officially reclassified as Q trains via Sea Beach; the southbound trips from 96th Street-Second Avenue remained unchanged.
+In August 2023, midday headways on the N were reduced to eight minutes.